 were looking for the cause of Feline Lower Urinary Tract Disease (FLUTD - formerly

-crystals in the urine.
+crystals in urine.
 There are, however, a variety of causes and ash is no longer

 considered a factor in causing FLUTD.
-Further research has shown that the main problem
+The main problem

 was the formulation of commercial pet foods: most pet foods were creating a more